michalvankodev/michalvankodev-site/_posts/blog/2020-03-23-custom-redox-keyboard-assembly.md

 Almost done with the solder.
 Now is time to wire the brains of the keyboard.
 These joints are going to be the best.
 There is not that much room so you'll have to bring your A game here.

-To be honest I had to revisit and try to fix both of my Pro Micros.
+To be honest, I had to revisit and try to fix both of my Pro Micros.
 One full column of my keyboard was not working because of one bad contact.
-I was trying to unmount whole Pro Micro out but wasn't able to suck the solder out so I desperetely just tried it out again and it worked.
+I was trying to unmount whole Pro Micro out but wasn't able to suck the solder out so I desperately just tried it out again and it worked.
 So I needed just to apply more heat to it.
 Few days later when my Enter key was not working and it was the same problem but on the other side.

 Before you proceed to the next step: